Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Of course there are beaches!
 It is a Thai island!
 Lounging around and soaking up the South East Asian sun is practically mandatory island behaviour.
 Koh Yao Noi, whilst not having the massive white sand beaches of some of its neighbouring islands, has plenty of lovely spots to lay your towel down.

-Our favourite beach was definitely Klong Jark (Location), eastward facing and, at least when we were there, pretty much deserted.
+Our favourite beach was definitely Klong Jark (located here).
+The beach was eastward facing and, at least when we were there, pretty much deserted.
 We made camp under a tree and enjoyed the clear waters and shell strewn sands, whilst above us, hornbills flitted in and out of the trees.

-On a day out with the scooters we also explored Long Beach (Location) and its diminutive neighbour; Little Long beach (Location).
+On a day out with the scooters we also explored Long Beach (located here) and its diminutive neighbour; Little Long beach (location).
 These two beaches were a little off of the beaten path (no paved approach on the scooters) but were beautiful and wild.
-Due to their remote location, there were only a handful of people there, so you pretty much had both beaches to yourself.
-There were signs that Long Beach used to have drinks stands and even a bar but it looks like these were victims of COVID and have not reopened so make sure you bring your own drinks and snacks.
+Due to their more remote location, there were only ever a handful of people there.
+We pretty much had both beaches to ourselves.
+There were signs that Long Beach used to have drinks stands and even a bar but it looks like these were victims of COVID and have not reopened yet so make sure you bring your own drinks and snacks.

 The Island of Ko Nok